vyhuholl/42_push_swap/README.md

 For stacks witb size 1, we do nothing.<br>
 For stacks with size 2, we swap elements if the first element is greater than the second.<br>
-For stacks with size 3 or more, there are six possible cases of how the first three numbers are arranged in a stack:<br><br>
+For stacks with size 3 or more, there are six possible cases of how the first three numbers are arranged in a stack:<br>

 1. 1 2 3 – do nothing.
 2. 1 3 2 – if stack A contains exactly 3 elements, we rotate it (it becomes 3 2 1), swap the first two elements again (it becomes 2 3 1), and then reverse rotate it (it becomes 1 2 3), else we do nothing.